jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-3-maintenance-additional-notes.md

 ## Additional implicit requirements

-Very often when you deal with a client (even if he work in IT), you have to fulfill some requirements that said client didn't even phrased.
-Being able to anticipate his/her need is a soft skill that come with experience.
+Very often when you deal with a client (even if he works in IT), you have to fulfill some requirements that said client didn't even phrase.
+Being able to anticipate his/her need is a soft skill that comes with experience.

-Some of those implicit requirements depends on the client and its project, but at least one of them is 100% applicable everytime you do such a work for anyone:
+Some of those implicit requirements depends on the client and its project, but at least one of them is 100% applicable every time you do such a work for anyone:

 ### Documentation